Not prioritizing flex? You won’t like what’s really going on

 Start with a strategy

-First, develop a workforce strategy that lines up with what your organisation is trying to achieve.
+First, develop a workforce strategy that lines up with what your organization is trying to achieve.

 • What ways of working are going to help you deliver on that strategy?